 Of course, other options to save the service from the axe remain, including running a freighter to either Troon or Cairnryan.
-However, berthing constraints at Larne, Cairnryan and Troon make finding another vessel a difficult task, particularly when factoring in the need for increased vehicle deck height in order to be able to continue to offer a service to customers using high sided traders, such as the supermarket traffic which is one of the main freight users of North Channel ferry services.
-It is understood that P&O have lost a significant amount of this traffic to Stena Line following the introduction of Stena Superfast VII and VIII back in 2011.
-Previously Stena were unable to offer a service for these vehicles due to height restrictions on their vessels, Stena Caledonia and Stena Navigator.
+However, berthing constraints at Larne, Cairnryan and Troon make finding another vessel a difficult task, particularly when factoring in the need for increased vehicle deck height in order to be able to continue to offer a service to customers using high sided traders.
+An example of this traffic are the supermarket trailers which are one of the main freight users of North Channel ferry services.
+It is understood that P&O have lost a significant amount of this traffic to Stena Line following the introduction of STENA SUPERFAST VII and VIII back in 2011.
+Previously Stena were unable to offer a service for these vehicles due to height restrictions on their vessels, STENA CALEDONIA and STENA NAVIGATOR.
 EU rules regarding scheduling changes mean that it is highly unlikely that any changes will be made to the Cairnryan schedule, especially considering passenger bookings are already being taken.

 Crossings to Cairnryan are currently bookable up until the end of 2016 at: http://www.poferries.com/en/cairnryan-larne

 (Title image: Express passing Ballylumford power station, Easter Monday 2015.
 Copyright © Gary Andrews.)